-Effective October 1, 2022, newly hired regular, full-time lay employees are expected to visit Dayforce to receive their new hire enrollment invitation via their Dayforce Message Center and enroll online through the Benefits menu; paper enrollments will not be accepted.
+Newly hired regular, full-time lay employees are expected to visit Dayforce to receive their new hire enrollment invitation via their Dayforce Message Center and enroll online through the Benefits menu; paper enrollments will not be accepted.

 At this time, employees changing to full-time status or who have a qualifying life event will enroll in or change their voluntary benefits by paper enrollment submission to the Employee Benefits Office.
+Effective September 15, 2023, these enrollments will be performed online through the Dayforce Benefits menu; paper enrollments will not be accepted.